OJAX Quickstart#

 ojax.ignore()

-are variants of dataclasses.field
+are variants of

-specifies how an OTree should handle a field as a PyTree.
-Let’s discuss this
+that also specifies how an OTree should handle a field

 Field types for OTree#

 PyTree is the data structure used by JAX to operate on data collections.
 It is composed of a definition part and a content part, and JAX operations act on the content part.
 OTree is registered as a PyTree, and thus should decide on how to handle its data fields.
-For this, fields in OTree are partitioned into three field types:
+For this, fields in OTree are partitioned into four field types:

 - Auxiliary fields